Fernando Suarez: Healing ministry

 He left the Companions of the Cross in 2011.

 In 2015, he appeared on The Bottomline with Boy Abunda and shared his encounter with Pope Francis and Suarez said that Pope Francis is human, yet he is a man of God.
 He said he concelebrated mass with Pope Francis at the Sta.
 Marta Chapel in Vatican in the previous year.
 Suarez also said that on that occasion, they exchanged skull caps, and that the Pope told him to continue his mission.

 On 19 January 2020, Suarez gave a public interview with the Philippine Daily Inquirer, regarding his exoneration from alleged activities of monetary corruption, sexual molestation, and the merchandising of religious articles for profit from the Holy Office which he cited ruling in his favor on 6 January 2020.
 During his interview, Suarez claimed he was deprived of due process within the structure of the Catholic Church in the Philippines, prompting him to take his case directly to the Vatican for a permanent resolution.
 He further questioned the motives of some select bishops within the Catholic Church in the Philippines, which he viewed as consistently persecuting both his name and reputation on social media, pertaining to his healing ministry and global outreach outside of the Philippines.
 He also declared that his local ordinary bishop gave him authorization to conduct his ministry of healing, formerly sanctioned by Cardinal Ricardo Vidal.

 Death

-Suarez died of a heart attack on 4 February 2020 while playing tennis at the Ayala Alabang Clubhouse, three days before his 53rd birthday.
+Suarez died aged 52 of a heart attack on 4 February 2020 while playing tennis at the Ayala Alabang Clubhouse.